YOUTH BUILD DIVERSITY AMBASSADOR PROGRAM (DAP)

 The Youth Build Diversity Ambassador Program was established to serve as a catalyst for positive, transformative change in our community and beyond by investing in our community’s children.

-An analysis of the Pennsylvania Youth Survey, 2019 results (PAYS) – a biannual survey of students, reveals that students in grades 6 through 12 are vulnerable to antisocial behaviors (ASB), including use and abuse of harmful substances, violence, and gang related activity.
+An analysis of the Pennsylvania Youth Survey (PAYS) 2019 results – a biannual survey of students —reveals that students in grades 6 through 12 are vulnerable to antisocial behaviors (ASB), including the use and abuse of harmful substances, violence, and gang related activity.
 Such antisocial behaviors can lead to crime, violence, delinquency, and poor academic performance (https://www.pccd.pa.gov).
 Furthermore, children are acutely sensitive to societal upheaval, such as the wave of social dissonance and violence that many of our communities have witnessed and/or experienced following the COVID-19 pandemic.
 These stressful events can be destabilizing, even traumatic, and lead to greater anxiety and mental health issues among our youth.

-The COVID-19 pandemic has unveiled insensitivity and intolerance with respect to differences among people, on the basis of race, ethnicity and class, for example.
-Indeed, it has been reported that students in grades K-12 are suffering increasing events of micro-aggression, biased-based bullying, and cyberspace harassment.
+In addition, the COVID-19 pandemic has unveiled insensitivity and intolerance with respect to differences among people, on the basis of race, ethnicity and class, for example.
+Studies have documented that students in grades K-12 are suffering increasing events of micro-aggression, biased-based bullying, and cyberspace harassment.
 Insensitivity and intolerance present a direct threat to the prospects for success of those children confronted by negative attitudes.

-The Program curriculum is based on the SPLC’s Learning for Justice four Social Justice Anchor Standards (Identity, Diversity, Justice, and Action) and includes Bullying and Cyberspace Harassment.
-Students explore and analyze content to shape their understanding of the present, and to think critically about the world they live in and how to create safe and welcoming schools and communities where everyone thrives and succeeds.
+Our Youth Program curriculum is based on the SPLC Learning for Justice’s four social justice anchor standards (Identity, Diversity, Justice, and Action) and includes Bullying and Cyberspace Harassment.
+Students explore and analyze content to shape their understanding of the present, and learn to think critically about the world they live in and how to create safe and welcoming schools and communities, where everyone thrives and succeeds.